Hollywood on Parade No. A-8

 Hollywood on Parade No. A-8 is a 1933 American Pre-Code Paramount Pictures short film.

 Plot summary

 The waxwork figure of Eddie Borden comes to life and introduces various stars from the Hollywood Hall of Fame. and tells the audience about the various stars such as Clara Bow.
 Clara Bow's husband, Rex Bell, suggests that Eddie get it on with Betty Boop.
 Betty asks Eddie to accompany her in a rendition of "My Silent Love."
-The wax figure of Count Dracula, who is played by Bela Lugosi, then comes to life, gets Betty Boop in the clinch, bending over her menacingly and sensually at the same time, and utters: "Boop!
+The wax figure of Count Dracula, who is played by Bela Lugosi, then comes to life, gets Betty Boop in the clinch, bending over her menacingly and sensually at the same time, and utters: "Betty!
 You have Booped your last boop!" at which point Betty screams.